Wildlife Manager-Victor Roubidoux

 Aviary Director-Megan Judkins (Trope), Ph.D., CWR

 Amy is from Roswell Georgia where she graduated from Walton High School in 1998.
 She moved to Stillwater Oklahoma in 2002.
 She went to college at Oklahoma State University in 2007 and graduated in December of 2010 with a Bachelors degree in Zoology.
 She started volunteering at the Grey Snow Eagle House in January of 2011 and was hired full-time employee in June 2011.
 She has attended several trainings including received 100 hours of raptor training at the Birds of Prey Foundation in Broomfield Colorado, attending the NWRA conference, and completing the IWRC Basic Rehabilitation Course.
 She is currently in charge of the feeder animal breeding programs at the aviary and will helps in the education program handling several of the smaller raptors.

 Aviary Education Specialist-Jessica Ruiz, CPBT-KA, CIG

 Jessica graduated from Texas A&M University in College Station, with a B.S. in Wildlife Science, and a specialization in Conservation Biology and Biodiversity.
 She was raised in Corpus Christi, Texas, and has traveled many of the United States, South Africa, India, Germany, Spain, and Belize.
 Over the years, Jessica’s career has taken her from working at sanctuaries with exotic felines and raptors, to creating public programs as an environmental educator at nature centers and camps.
 She has experience in rehabilitating, maintaining, training, and free-flying birds at various centers, including the World Bird Sanctuary.
 Jessica has earned certifications as a Professional Bird Trainer (CPBT-KA), and an Interpretive Guide (CIG), and is a member of the National Association for Interpretation, and the International Association of Avian Trainers and Educators.
-Ultimately, Jessica loves sharing her passion for wildlife with others, and is excited to be a part of the team at the Grey Snow Eagle House!
+Ultimately, Jessica loves sharing her passion for wildlife with others, and enjoys being a part of the team at the Grey Snow Eagle House!